Structured outputs with small local models

 Out of 3 invoices, the model never generates a valid JSON for Pydantic.
 Taking a closer look, the outputs only include the given schema with no actual values from the image.

-Raw output for invoice 1
+Check raw output for invoice 1

 {